kevinfiol/umai/README.md

 #### Class String Builder

-You may pass an object as an element class name where the keys correspond to CSS class names. `umai` will construct a class string based on the boolean values of each object key.
-This is helpful when conditionally applying CSS styles and complements CSS Modules or utility CSS nicely.
+You may pass an object as an element class name where the keys correspond to CSS class names. `umai` will construct a class string based on the boolean values of each object property.
+This is helpful when conditionally applying CSS styles, and complements CSS Modules and utility CSS libraries nicely.

 ```jsx
 const Modal = ({ isOpen = true }) => (